martinstereo/gruppe-3/README.md

-# Bachelor-Project
+# Bachelor-Nettside
-Main repository for our groups bachelor project
+Main repository for our groups bachelor website